CaringCaribou/caringcaribou/documentation/uds.md

 ## Security Seed
-Automated way for collecting the Seeds in given Diagnostic Session and Security Access level.
+An automated way to collect seeds for a specific security access level in a specific diagnostic session.
 You can also define the number of seeds to collect, as well as configure automatic resets and set the wait time between requests.

 ```
 $ caringcaribou uds security_seed -h